SolidLabResearch/PANDA/README.md

-# Privacy Enabled Streaming Service for a Dashboard
+# Privacy Preserved Healthcare Stream Monitoring

 The repository contains the code for the Privacy Enabled Streaming Service for a Dashboard.
 The streaming service enables query processing and reasoning over the streams.